axelarnetwork/axelar-examples/README.md

 ### To start a new work session

-1. To run a local node, cd to `axelar-local-gmp-examples`, and run `node scripts/createLocal`.
+Run a local node: cd to `axelar-local-gmp-examples`, and run `node scripts/createLocal`.
 Leave this node running on a separate terminal window or tab before deploying and testing the dApps.

 We use `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` to deploy and test all examples.
 This address is funded by default when creating a local set of chains.
 To make sure that the address we use for examples is funded on all five supported testnets, run `node/printBalances`.